-This is for cat lovers that want a natural solution instead of pharmaceutical medicine (that stops the digestive flow) to help with cat diarrhea or constipation issues and get their cat back to health.
+This is for cat lovers that want a natural pet supplement solution instead of pharmaceutical medicine (that stops the digestive flow) to help with feline diarrhea or constipation issues and get their cat back to health.

 Warning: In this article I will discuss nasty terms like diarrhea, slime, constipation, poop and stool.